 Russell had bigger expectations to live up to

 Coming into the league, Russell had bigger expectations placed on him than Leaf had.
 His size and arm strength (he could throw a football for 70 yards while on his knees!), together with his dreamy appearance on the Sugar Bowl, marked him as the next dominating quarterback of the game.
 The Raiders’ owner believed Russell would be a franchise quarterback, meaning a player that is not only the best on his team but also a player that the Raiders could build their future team around.
 The expectations were huge, and, therefore, so was the disappointment when Russell failed to meet them.

 The Raiders had better options

-The negative effect Russell’s signing had on the Oakland Raiders team was far from negligible, and affected the franchise for years.
+The negative effect Russell’s signing had on the Oakland Raiders team was far from negligible and affected the franchise for years.
 In 2007, Russell signed the biggest rookie contract as of that year: a six-year contract worth $61 million, including $32 million guaranteed.
 Although the Raiders were known for their player-friendly contracts, Russell’s contract had immense financial ramifications on the team`s morale.
-The Raiders paid him almost $40 million that could have helped them build a reasonable team, if spent wisely.
-Sure, the Raiders struggled not just because of Russell’s contact, but it definately made a huge, negative impact on the team.
+The Raiders paid him almost $40 million, which could have, instead, helped them build a reasonable team.
+Sure, the Raiders’ struggles were not just because of Russell’s contract, but it definitely made a huge, negative impact on the team.

-Bottom lines: Ryan Leaf’s stats prove he is the biggest bust in the NFL history.
-Moreover, he had better conditions to enable him to succeed than Russell, but failed anyway, and his failure was more surprising.
-On the other hand, the Raiders had bigger expectations for Russell, and, more importantly, chose him despite having had better draft options, which makes him the NFL’s biggest draft bust.
+The Bottom Line: Ryan Leaf’s stats prove he is the biggest bust in NFL history.
+Moreover, he had better conditions to enable him to succeed than Russell but failed anyway.
+On the other hand, the Raiders had bigger expectations for Russell, and, more importantly, chose him despite having had better draft options.
+Of the two of them, who do you think is the NFL’s biggest draft bust?